 Welcome to the #SaveCQ campaign website.
 Here you can find all the information related to this important campaign, including detailed objections to the development proposals.

 Belfast’s Cathedral Quarter is facing enormous change.
-A huge swathe of land encompassing Rosemary Street, North Street, the historic Assembly Buildings, and Donegall Street, including North Street Arcade and Writers’ Square, was purchased by the England-based investment company Castlebrooke.
+In 2016, a huge swathe of land encompassing Rosemary Street, North Street, the historic Assembly Buildings, and Donegall Street, including North Street Arcade and Writers’ Square, was purchased by the England-based investment company Castlebrooke.

 Despite this area’s historical importance, distinct character, and its current prominence as the beating heart of Northern Ireland’s arts and cultural scene, the proposals are for widespread demolition, replacing independent businesses and arts organisations with generic retail & offices.